Chicago Rivet & Machine (NYSEAMERICAN:CVR) Now Covered by Analysts at StockNews.com

 Chicago Rivet & Machine Announces Dividend

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, December 20th.
-Stockholders of record on Tuesday, December 5th were paid a $0.10 dividend.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, December 20th.
+Stockholders of record on Tuesday, December 5th were issued a $0.10 dividend.
 The ex-dividend date of this dividend was Monday, December 4th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.47%.
-Chicago Rivet & Machine’s payout ratio is presently -9.26%.
+This represents a $0.40 annualized dividend and a dividend yield of 2.43%.
+Chicago Rivet & Machine’s dividend payout ratio is currently -9.26%.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.